Q191/gotraceui/README.md

 All original work is copyrighted by its respective authors (consult the git log.)
 Parts of the code are derived from Go, © The Go Authors.
 Parts of the code are derived from Gio, © The Gio authors.
-Parts of the code are derived from [go-tinylfu](https://www.alibabafonts.com/#/font), © Alibaba Group `font/fallback.ttf` is derived from the DejaVu fonts, © Bitstream, © Tavmjong Bah
+Parts of the code are derived from go-tinylfu, © Damian Gryski
 `doc/manual/images/olive.jpg` is © Charlotte Brandhorst-Satzkorn, photographer and owner of the subject.
+`font/AlibabaPuHuiTi-3-65-Medium.ttf` [阿里巴巴普惠体](https://www.alibabafonts.com/#/font)

 The compiled binary includes code from dependencies.
 These dependencies and their copyright holders can be found in `LICENSE-THIRD-PARTY`.